 What Is the Brain Stem?

-Located at the base of the skull, directly above the spinal cord, the brain stem is perhaps the most pivotal region of the entire brain.
+Located at the base of the skull directly above the spinal cord, the brain stem is perhaps the most important region of the entire brain.
 It is responsible for all the functions that keep you alive and aware of your surroundings.

 The brain stem comprises three distinct sections: